wilvieira/project/README.md

 #Project
-It's only a test challenge from cheesecake labs
+It's only a test challenge for cheesecake labs